 What to expect from our sessions

-The sessions are collaborative and focused on reaching your goals for the therapy.
-You will be guided how to practice the learnt techniques in your day to day life.
-I will be directive in explaining what CBT is and what are the most efficient techniques for the problems, so that you can learn about CBT and become, in a way, your own therapist.
+The sessions are collaborative and focused on working towards your goals and needs for therapy.
+You will be guided in how to practice the learnt techniques in your day to day life.
+The therapy is directive and it offers you the most efficient techniques for your problems, so that you get better rather than just feeling better after a session of therapy.

-The therapy will start with a couple of sessions of assessment of the problem using self-report measurements (inventories, scales, and questionnaires), semi-structured interview, discussions and observation.
-The main purpose of the assessment is to look at your current difficulties as you describe them, understand your current psychological symptoms, indentify past experiences that might have a link with the present problems, understand your current needs that can be addressed in therapy, etc.
+The therapy will start with a couple of sessions of assessment of the problem using self-report measurements (inventories, scales, and questionnaires), semi-structured clinical interview, discussions and observation.
+The main purpose of the assessment is to look at your current difficulties, understand your current psychological symptoms, identify past experiences that might have a link with the present problems, understand your current needs that can be addressed in therapy, etc.

 This will lead to the next step which is the formulation of the problem.
 It is similar to a jigsaw that combines and integrates the information about you from the assessment with the psychological theories and provides a framework for next step of treatment plan and intervention.
-One of my duties is to find and tailor the most suitable psychological intervention for your situation.
+One of my responsibilities as your therapist is to find and tailor the most suitable psychological interventions for your presentation.

 The number of sessions you will need depends on the complexity of the problem, number of the problems and goals you want to address.
 When you think the goals have been achieved, the therapy can end or some other goals can be established for further sessions.